GabeScott/standard-works-vault/General Conference/2009 April - Until We Meet Again.md

 # Until We Meet Again

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the April session of the 2009 General Conference*

+>*May we long remember that which we have heard during this conference. … I urge you to study the messages and to ponder their teachings and then to apply them in your life.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2009/04/until-we-meet-again?lang=eng)